List of non-coherent units of measurement: Grade (also grad, gradian, gon)

 Coordinates were measured in grades on official French terrestrial ordnance charts from the French revolution well into the 20th century.
 1 grade (or in modern symbology, 1 gon) = 0.9° or 0.01 right angle.
 One advantage of this measure is that the distance between latitude lines 0.01 gon apart at the equator is almost exactly 1 kilometre.
 It would be exactly 1 km if the original definition of 1 metre = 1/10,000 quarter-meridian had been adhered to.
 One disadvantage is that common angles like 30° and 60° are expressed by fractional values (33 1/3 and 66 2/3 respectively) so this "decimal" unit failed to displace the "sexagesimal" units equilateral-vertex – degree – minute – second invented by Babylonian astronomers.

 Energy

 Gasoline gallon equivalent

 In 2011, the United States Environmental Protection Agency introduced the gallon gasoline equivalent as a unit of energy because their research showed most U.S. citizens do not understand the standard units.
 The gallon gasoline equivalent is defined as 33.7 kWh, or about 1.213×10^8 joules.

-Efficiency / fuel economy can be given as miles per gallon gasoline equivalent.
+Energy efficiency of electric and alternative-fuel vehicles can be given as miles per gallon gasoline equivalent.